 \subsection{A Quick Intro to (Relevant Bits of) Linguistics}

-A lot of the ensuing discussion will assume some familiarity with linguistics, at least basic terminology and concepts.
+A lot of the discussion in this paper assumes some familiarity with linguistics, at least basic terminology and concepts.
 In this section we introduce concepts that we will assume that the reader will have or will have gained some familiarity with.
 Further details of most of the terminology that we will assume can be found in standard textbooks such as \cite{Akmajian:EtAl:01}, and of course there are many good Wikipedia pages that cover the topics in depth.
 The World Atlas of Language Structures \citep{WALS} gives detailed examples of many ways in which languages vary.

 We will assume familiarity with concepts like \emph{phoneme}, \emph{morpheme} and \emph{affix}.
 In many of the ConLangs, nouns, verbs and adjectives may inflect for things like \emph{case}, \emph{number}, \emph{person}, \emph{tense} and \emph{aspect}.
 Within each of the above categories, languages make different choices as to what kind of information to mark.